 Crab Avocado Appetizer Stack

 Just when you think party season is over (aka, the holidays) you realize that the first few months of the year are full of reasons to host a gathering.
 It’s Awards party season, Chinese New Year, Valentine’s Day, Super Bowl, and Mardi Gras.
 That’s enough to keep you busy for 2-3 months!

-I decided to re-create the dish as best I could, and made this crab avocado appetizer stack.
+I decided to re-create the dish, and made this crab avocado appetizer stack.
 The presentation itself is impressive, but the combination of seafood and guacamole is fantastic!

 This appetizer consists of three parts, or layers: crab layer, guacamole layer, and tomato coulis.
-You’ll need small 4 ounce ramekins to mold the stack, and saran wrap to make it easy to remove.
+You’ll need six small, or 4-ounce ramekins to mold the stack, and saran wrap to make it easy to remove.

 The crab layer is lightly seasoned with just enough mayonnaise to add moisture and a little creaminess.

-While I can’t quite duplicate the chef quality of the restaurant’s stack, this one tastes delicious nonetheless.
-It’a a fabulous appetizer to serve for a sit-down dinner party, or even a small cocktail party for 6 to 8 guests.
+While I can’t quite duplicate the chef’s recipe, this one tastes delicious nonetheless.
+It’s a fabulous appetizer to serve for a sit-down dinner, or even a small cocktail party for 6 guests.

+Crab Avocado Appetizer Stack